Perfectionism psychology research: what 30 years of science really shows

 Why does perfectionism activate chronic stress?

-Perfectionistic concerns are associated with sustained activation of the brain’s threat-detection system through the HPA axis, keeping cortisol chronically elevated [5].
-Unlike temporary stress from real threats, perfectionist self-criticism is linked to sustained activation, which chronic stress neurobiology research shows can reduce prefrontal cortex connectivity and increase amygdala reactivity over time [6].
+Perfectionistic concerns maintain continuous threat appraisal rather than resolving it.
+Research on chronic stress physiology connects this sustained perception of threat to activation of the hypothalamic-pituitary-adrenal (HPA) axis [6], keeping cortisol chronically elevated.
+Unlike temporary stress from real threats, perfectionist self-criticism does not resolve the threat signal, which chronic stress neurobiology research shows can reduce prefrontal cortex connectivity and increase amygdala reactivity over time [6].
+Egan et al.’s transdiagnostic review confirms perfectionism operates through persistent fear-based appraisal across anxiety, depression, and burnout [5].
 This is why perfectionism feels exhausting rather than motivating.

 What treatments are effective for maladaptive perfectionism?